 Having walked the path from losing faith to atheism and returning to faith, Teresa hopes her story will help raise awareness for the struggle faced by seekers and skeptics.
 Her desire is to promote compassion and understanding while encouraging religious organizations to provide safety, support, and community to those who feel alone in their struggle.

-As a wife of 31-years and mother of three boys, she still finds time to play music in her church band, wander off into nature with her trusty camera, or get lost in the pages of a great novel.
+As a wife of 31-years and mother of three boys, she still finds time to lead worship at her church, wander off into nature with her trusty camera, or get lost in the pages of a great novel.
 Her life can be best summed up in the words of Robert Frost; “Two roads diverged in a wood, and I—I took the one less traveled by, and that has made all the difference.”

 “Grace is when you aren’t striving or controlling or trying to change or manipulate or make something happen.
 Grace is when you find yourself carried along, when all that’s left to do is receive.
 Grace is when you know you’re loved, exactly as you are.
 Grace is an entirely different way of experiencing life.”
 Rob Bell